jmczab/git-tris/winePrefixes.md

 ## *What are the limitations on the architectures?*
 The best thing is to focus on is compatibility.
 A 64 bit prefix will only run 64 and 32 bit code.
 A 32 bit prefix will run 32 bit and 16 bit code.
+See WINEARCH variables above!

 For example, you might know of some 32 bit software, and decide to put it in a 64 bit prefix.
 However, the software comes with a launcher or service that is 16 bit, so a 32 bit prefix is the only option.
 Another example is  supporting software might only come as a 16 bit installer.
 So, choose as you see fit, but try and select the highest possible.